vpalombo/PANEV/README.md

 PANEV analysis and visualization
 --------------------------------

 PANEV automates the process of functional classification of genes of interest, detecting the genes inside a **functional network** of pathways.
-The network, created from selected main pathways (FL) and upstream/downstream dependent ones, helps to interpret functional profiles of genes, underlying complex biological processes.
+The network created from selected main pathways (1L) and upstream/downstream dependent ones, it helps to interpret functional profiles of genes, underlying complex biological processes.

 ### Genomic dataset

-For genomic data, functional network is created, taking into account **upstream and downstream pathways** connected with FL pathways.
+For genomic data, functional network is created, taking into account **upstream and downstream pathways** connected with 1L pathways.
 The network is formed by pathways involved in sequential steps, connected at more levels (from **1** to **n**), as required by the user.
-After that, PANEV highlights the genes inside the network and provides a pathways/genes-based network visualization.
+After that, PANEV highlights the genes inside the network and it provides a pathways/genes-based network visualization.
 The genes highlighted may be considered good candidates for the trait/condition of interest.

 The *panev.network* function requires:

--   properly formatted gene list,
+-   a properly formatted gene list;

--   FL (1L), as KEGG pathways identifiers,
+-   a vector of 1L pathways;

--   species code,
+-   species code;

 -   number of levels.